 Your data center engineers may be wizards at virtualization and IT security, but can they demonstrate knowledge of the basic data center safety rules?

-Certified safety classes and regular refresher courses to stay updated can be a good solution, with records to make sure that everybody attends.
+To stay updated, certified safety classes and regular refresher courses can be a good solution, with records to ensure everybody attends.

 Arnold Schwarzenegger Wannabes – Don’t Do It

-Otherwise, employees run the risk of the classic back injuries from incorrect or excessive lifting or being crushed by toppling server towers.
+Otherwise, employees risk classic back injuries from incorrect or excessive lifting or being crushed by toppling server towers.

 Your Data Center May Be Non-Stop, But You Are Not

-Human beings can demonstrate extraordinary powers of problem-solving, but only for so long.
+Human beings can demonstrate extraordinary problem-solving powers, but only for so long.

-Beyond a certain number of hours that depends on who you are –but often no more than about 8 – concentration flags and mistakes multiply.
+Beyond a certain number of hours, that depends on who you are –but often no more than about 8 – concentration flags and mistakes multiply.
 It isn’t worth it and can be dangerous as well as ineffective.
-Take a good, long break (or sleep), or hand over to the next shift for further progress.
+Take a long break (or sleep), or hand it over to the next shift for further progress.

 Fire Hazards to be Avoided

-IT equipment packaging can be a fire hazard if items are unpacked in the data center location, where they are to be installed.
-Don’t assume your fire protection systems will take care of every eventuality either.
+IT equipment packaging can be a fire hazard if items are unpacked in the data center location where they are to be installed.
+Don’t assume your fire protection systems will handle every eventuality either.
 The local fire service could show up and hose everything down – forever.

-Back-burnering this aspect and failing to plan fire safety with your fire service could be, well, playing with fire.
+Back-burnering this aspect and failing to plan fire safety with your fire service could be playing with fire.

 Which data center safety rule is the one you find needs to be reinforced the most in your data center?
 Tell us about your safety priorities in the Comments section below.